 The Lisbon lemon (Citrus x limon 'Lisbon') is one of the most widely available varieties of lemon found in shops worldwide.
 Providing you live in a hot and dry region, you can grow Lisbon lemon trees outdoor and receive an abundant harvest.
 Their main crop is harvested in the winter, but, once mature, lemons can be found on the tree throughout the year if they have the right conditions.
 These trees thrive in containers, and in colder climates, can be overwintered indoors.

 The lemons on these trees are bright yellow when mature, have particularly juicy, acidic flesh, and contain few seeds or none at all.
 Lisbon lemons are often confused with another popular lemon variety—the Eureka.

-Lisbon lemon trees can reach up to and over 15 feet when grown outdoors but are more dwarf-like when kept in containers.
+Lisbon lemon trees can be planted throughout the year in warm climates and generally reach maturity within three years.
+If you plan to overwinter them indoors, plant them in the spring after any danger of frost has passed.
+They can reach up to and over 15 feet when grown outdoors but are more dwarf-like when kept in containers.
 They also produce pretty white blooms that have a fragrance reminiscent of orange blossom.

 |Botanical Name||Citrus x limon 'Lisbon'|

 |Plant Type||Evergreen tree|

 |Mature Size||Up to 15 ft. tall|

 |Soil pH||Tolerant of a variety, particularly acidic types|

 How to Plant Lisbon Lemon Trees

 Of all the citrus fruits, lemons are the most sensitive to cold temperatures.
 Although Lisbon lemon trees are a little hardier than other varieties, they still need warm and sunny conditions to thrive.